stackabletech/trino-lb/docs/design.md

 ## 5. Zero downtime maintenance

 You can activate and deactivate Trino clusters in trino-lb.
-A deactivated cluster continues to process running queries, but no new queries will be submitted to it.
+A deactivated cluster continues to process already running queries, but no new queries will be submitted to it.

 To safely update a running Trino cluster you can